jpegleg/k3s-dragon-eggs/README.md

 See https://github.com/cilium/tetragon/issues/193 regarding more on the tetragon behavior.

+Despite those issues, calico and tetragon still provide great value.
+The removal of SNAT from calico eBPF dataplane, the global network policy options are very granular and expansive, calico can extend on to many different types of hosts and infrastructure, and the syscall tracing in tetragon are all truly great reasons to run both of them.

 ## Adjusting the firewall

 The default allows access to specific ports defined in `dragon-network.yml` from `192.168.1.0/24`.